jamesnetherton/jamesnetherton.github.io/_posts/2017-02-01-wildfly-camel-4.5.0-released.md

 More details can be found [here](http://wildfly-extras.github.io/wildfly-camel/#_source_to_image).

-### Eclipse Che workspaces
+### Eclipse Che Workspace

-A quick way of getting started with WildFly Camel development is via our [Eclipse Che workspaces](https://beta.codenvy.com/f?id=chknwakr0ykhqr1q).
+A quick way of getting started with WildFly Camel development is via our [Eclipse Che Workspace](https://beta.codenvy.com/f?id=chknwakr0ykhqr1q).
 Follow the link and you'll be able to work on example projects.

 ### Camel on WildFly Swarm